imixs/imixs-workflow/src/site/markdown/engine/queries.md

 Range Queries can be inclusive or exclusive of the upper and lower bounds.
 Sorting is done lexicographically.

-### Query Date Ranges
+### Query Date Time Ranges

-To search for a date range, the date has to be formated inot
+To search for a date range, the date has to be formated into

 	YYYYMMDD

 The following example searches for documents created between 20020101 and 20030101, inclusive.

 	$created:[20020101 TO 20030101]

+To search for a date time range use:

+	YYYYMMDDThh:mm:ss

+for example:

+	$created:[20200101T00:00:00 TO 20201020T03:00:00]

 In java you can format a Date object into the lucene syntax with a Forater object: